 No matter who you ask, they’ll tell you with a look of nostalgia that dating in college is a wonderful experience.
 It’s filled with lessons and fun, but most importantly you come out of it knowing yourself better.
 As long as you practice safe sex and don’t do anything too naughty on campus, you won’t get into too much trouble.

 In a survey spanning 24,000 colleges, 61% of students reported to have gone on dates.
 That means more than half of your friend group is probably out trying to impress their date.
 College is filled with students who’ve just been given a lot more freedom and this statistic proves that they’re just trying to make the best of it.

 No, not dating in college isn’t weird!
-Do you think Elon Musk had time to date around in college?
 If you want to focus on your studies, that’s absolutely okay.
 Or for whatever reason you don’t want to date right now, that’s your choice.
 You do you!

 We hate to break it to you, but dating in college statistics say that your relationship has more chances of failing than ending up in marriage.
 College students usually change drastically in the years to come.
 The change might spell doom for the relationship but if you really think you’ve found your person, there’s no reason why you shouldn’t try.